 3. Book a tour

-Solo traveling in an unfamiliar territory can be confusing.
+Solo traveling in unfamiliar territory can be confusing.
 You may need to book a tour to relieve you from the burden of having to discover everything by yourself.
 There’s really no point in reinventing the wheel.
-Simply book a tour where you get to sit back, relax and enjoy the experience without any worries.
-Here’s a few tour sites for your perusal:
+Simply book a tour where you get to sit back, relax, and enjoy the experience without any worries.
+Here are a few tour sites for your perusal:

 *If you participate in a walking tour, be sure to download the Charity Miles app.
 It pays to move.